Yasi92/Happy-Pet/TESTING.md

 [Python extension for Visual Studio Code ](https://code.visualstudio.com/docs/languages/python)   was used to validate Python.
-[Flake8](https://flake8.pycqa.org/en/latest/)   was used to fix linting issue and to checke my code base against coding style PEP8.
+[Flake8](https://flake8.pycqa.org/en/latest/)   was used to fix the linting issue and to check my code base against coding style PEP8.
 * To check this you can run the following command in your terminal:
     ` python3 -m flake8 `